hhirsch/memacs/README.md

 - Language Server integration
 - Dashboard with recent files and bookmarks
 - Emacs Server
+- Auto complete with company
+- Jump to definition with xref M-.
 ## Install
 Install in a fresh emacs with
 ```